Veo 3.1 Fast vs LTX 2.3 Pro

 Is Veo 3.1 Fast better than LTX 2.3 Pro?

-On quality, yes — significantly.
-Fast scores higher on every quality metric: visual quality (8.5 vs 7.0), product shots (8.5 vs 7.0), human realism (7.5 vs 5.5), scene consistency (8.0 vs 6.5).
-But LTX wins on speed (9.0 vs 7.0) and cost efficiency (8.5 vs 6.0).
-Total scores are 8.0 for LTX and 7.0 for Fast because operational metrics weigh heavily.
+On quality, yes — dramatically.
+Fast scores higher on every quality metric: visual quality (8.5 vs 6.0), product shots (8.5 vs 6.5), human realism (8.5 vs 5.5), motion pacing (8.0 vs 5.0), and scene consistency (8.0 vs 6.5).
+LTX wins on speed (9.0 vs 7.0) and cost efficiency (8.5 vs 6.0).
+Total scores are 7.7 for Fast and 6.9 for LTX — Fast edges out because our scoring weights quality at 70%.

 How much more does Veo 3.1 Fast cost?